OpenID Connect 1.0

 User Information Signing Algorithm

-The following table describes the response from the UserInfo endpoint depending on the userinfo_signed_response_alg.
+The following table describes the response from the UserInfo Endpoint depending on the userinfo_signed_response_alg.

 Signing Algorithm Encoding Content Type